SciCatProject/scicat-helm/SCICAT-HELM-LOCAL.md

 ## Expose pod to localhost

-After successfully starting the tunnel, you can access the application at `http://localhost`.
+After successfully starting the tunnel, you can access the application at `http://localhost`

 ```
 minikube tunnel
 ```

+NOTE: ingress needs to be enabled.

 # Customization and additional useful commands.

 ## Customize Ingress Host

 Alternatively, you can customize the ingress host and modify your `/etc/hosts` file accordingly.
-By default, the ingress host is set to `localhost`. ingress config can be found in the `scicat-app/values.dev.yaml`
+By default, the ingress host is set to `localhost`. ingress config can be found in the `scicat-app/values.yaml`

 ## Upgrade Release

 ```
-helm upgrade scicat-app scicat-app --namespace scicat-dev -f scicat-app/values.dev.yaml
+helm upgrade scicat-app scicat-app --namespace scicat-dev -f scicat-app/values.yaml
 ```

 ## Uninstall Release